phd1994/query-abbreviation-notes/notes.md

 ![level example](https://github.com/phd1994/query-abbreviation-notes/blob/master/images/level.png "Why level?")

 It is possible for a node to have just one child.
-Consider level.png.
-In that case, we would like the child to get pruned before the node itself.
-Adding "level" to our comparator will take care of such cases.
+Consider the tree shown here.
+In such cases, we would like the child to get pruned before the node itself.
+Adding "level" to our comparator will take care of that.

 ### (2) Pruning the query tree: